 Stradivari’s experimental change to the form of the Cristiani cello was a portent of both a sharp move away from larger forms and of more radical changes to the form of the cello to come.
 While the “Servais” of 1701 represents a momentary step back toward the larger form, as the “Servais” is the last known large form Stradivari cello, from this point on the advantages of a more compact cello form prevail.

-From 1707 the Stradivari workshop appears not to have deviated from the “forma B” model until the late 1720s when we see a small number of cellos of an even smaller size known as the “forma B picola”8 from a mold so notated by Stradivari.
-The “De Munck,” cello made circa 1730, once owned by the legendary cellist Emanuel Feurmann, owes its slender appearance to the narrower “forma B picola” model.
+From 1707, the Stradivari workshop appears not to have deviated from the “forma B” model until the late 1720s, when we see a small number of cellos of an even smaller size known as the “forma B piccola” from a mold so notated by Stradivari.8 The “De Munck,” cello made circa 1730, once owned by the legendary cellist Emanuel Feurmann, owes its slender appearance to the narrower “forma B piccola” model.
 The narrow shape provides for great ease of shifting in the higher positions.
 Famed cellist and teacher William Pleeth performed much of his career on a Stradivari cello with a “sotto disciplina” label of 1732.
 Built on a short version of the forma B, the “Pleeth” is somewhat square in appearance.
 The “Josefowitz” cello circa 1732, is similar to the “Pleeth” but is still a full inch shorter than any other known examples, leading us to wonder if the “Josefowitz” was perhaps a special commission.

 Consistent with other early-period Stradivari cello scrolls, this example is at once majestic and elegant, with a fullness and masculinity that corresponds to the original grand dimensions of the body of the instrument as it was originally built.
 While the forma B cellos generally have backs of maple cut on the quarter, the choice of maple cut on the slab for the back of this one is typical for the early period.
 The top is of spruce of medium grain and the ribs and scroll of plainer maple.
 The varnish is of a brown-orange color.

-As a playing tool this cello is among the very best we have encountered.
-Even among Stradivari cellos it is a standout, with unsurpassed complexity and richness, and a thrilling, visceral power.
-The alterations to its size leave it physically manageable and the combination of tone and playability is as remarkable as it is rare.
+As a playing tool, this cello is among the very best we have encountered.
+Even among Stradivari cellos it is a standout, with unsurpassed complexity and richness and a thrilling, visceral power.
+The alterations to its size leave it physically manageable, and the resulting combination of tone and playability is as remarkable as it is rare.